mighty-gerbils/gerbil/doc/guide/README.md

 enough to warrant being present by default; you can still disable them if you want for a minimal installation.

-In Ubuntu 20.04, you can install the dependencies for a default installation with:
+In Ubuntu, you can install the dependencies for a default installation with:

 ```bash
 $ sudo apt install libssl-dev zlib1g-dev libsqlite3-dev